stochasticHydroTools/PSE/README.md

 # Positively Split Ewald (PSE)
-PSE is a HOOMD plugin by Andrew Fiore containing a GPU implemention of the Positively Split Ewald (PSE) algorithm for calculation of the Rotne-Prager-Yamakawa (RPY) hydrodynamic mobility and stochastic thermal displacements.
+PSE is a HOOMD plugin by Andrew M. Fiore containing a GPU implemention of the Positively Split Ewald (PSE) algorithm for calculation of the Rotne-Prager-Yamakawa (RPY) hydrodynamic mobility and stochastic thermal displacements.